kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 ### Exponential Backoff Mechanism

-When the kueueConfig `backoffLimitCount` or `backoffLimitTimeout` is set and there are evicted workloads by waitForPodsReady, the queueManager holds evicted workloads with an exponential backoff.
+When the kueueConfig `backoffLimitCount` is set and there are evicted workloads by waitForPodsReady, the queueManager holds evicted workloads with an exponential backoff.
 Duration this time, other workloads will have a chance to be admitted.

 The queueManager calculates an exponential backoff duration by [the Step function](https://pkg.go.dev/k8s.io/apimachinery/pkg/util/wait@v0.29.1#Backoff.Step).

-### Evaluation of BackOffLimits

-#### backoffLimitCount
+#### Evaluation

 When a workload eviction is issued with `PodsReadyTimeout` condition, a workload `.status.requeuedCount` is incremented by 1 each time　in the workload controller.

 After that, when a workload `.status.requeudCount` reaches the kueueConfig `.waitForPodsReady.requeueingStrategy.backoffLimitCount`, a workload is deactivated by setting false to `.spec.active` instead of be suspended in the jobframework reconciler.

-#### backoffLimitTimeout

-When a workload's duration $currentTime - queueOrderingTimestamp$ reaches the kueueConfig `waitForPodsReady.requeueingStrategy.backoffLimitTimeout`, the workload controller and the queueManager sets false to `.spec.active`.
-After that, the jobframework reconciler deactivates a workload.

-Before the jobframework reconciler deactivates a workload, the workload controller sets false to `.spec.active` after the workload reconciler checks if a workload is finished.
-In addition, when the kueue scheduler gets headWorkloads from clusterQueues, if the queueManager finds the workloads exceeding `backoffLimitTimeout` and sets false to workload `.spec.active`.

 ### Test Plan